mdsufz/MuDoGeR/README.md

-# OVERVIEW OF THE MUDOGER
+# Parts of the MuDoGeR

 * **Installation**
 * **Read Quality control:** Trimming of the reads and removal of possible host reads